XML RSS

 • The object is to assign blame, enhance one's position at the expense of others, or avoid responsibility.

-HP9.
+HP 9.
 Setting Tough and Realistic Performance Standards

 Setting performance standards that: